OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:22

-Chenaniah, chief of the Levites, was in charge of the singing;
+Chenaniah, chief of the Levites, was responsible for the singing;

-> he gave instruction in singing because he was skillful.
+> he provided instruction in singing because he was skillful.

 ---